Overview

 Managing rate limits

-Usually, a 429 Too Many Requests
+Usually, a429 Too Many Requests

 response isn’t an issue.
 You can just send it again in a minute or so.
 However, if you receive this error regularly, then you should adjust your integration so that it backs off.